 Applying for a Study Permit independently can sometimes lead to refusals, often due to insufficiently presenting a compelling case to persuade the visa officer for approval.
-When a foreign national faces a study permit refusal from Immigration, Refugees & Citizenship Canada (IRCC), there are two solutions:

 1. Appeal the Decision: If the applicant is confident that their application adhered to all IRCC requirements, yet the study permit was denied unfairly or mistakenly, they have the option to appeal the decision.
 This involves requesting a reconsideration of the refusal.